Comparing hourly earnings before and after the Covid pandemic, attempting to remove the effect of the pandemic.

 I created two periods of time: Pre-pandemic and post-recovery.
 I ended the first period when the trend of hourly earnings was its highest level before the pandemic.
 I started the second period when the level returned to the pre-pandemic level.
 Hourly earnings reached pre-pandemic highs in February 2020, and returned to about that around August 2022.
 Graphically, this is shown in Chart 3.

 The two time periods to compare are from A to B, and C to D. The first is the Trump administration from its start until the start of the pandemic’s effect on earnings.
-The second is the Biden administration from August 2022 (return to pre-pandemic job levels) to the present, which at the time of this writing is July 2024.
+The second is the Biden administration from August 2022 (return to pre-pandemic job levels) to the present, which is September 2024.
 (Point B to C is the pandemic period, which I do not count.)
 (Click illustrations for larger.)

 Table 3 shows the results of this analysis.